-It’s been a while since I’ve laid it all on the table for you folks, and at the risk of criticism and judgment, it’s time to be straight with you.
+It’s been a while since I’ve laid it all on the table for your folks, and at the risk of criticism and judgment, it’s time to be straight with you.

 I’d be lying if I said I didn’t second guess my decision to go to OTS.

-All I can do is live in the moment, and let tomorrow’s worries not affect my todays.
+All I can do is live in the moment, and let tomorrow’s worries not affect my days.

 [Side note: I’m definitely aware that nine weeks is nothing in comparison to a deployment, or even a tech school.
 Preparing myself, emotionally, for that separation is easier said than done, especially as a nursing, first-time mom.
 Much respect to all of those who’ve had to do longer separations earlier in their children’s lives.
 It’s hard, it sucks, all the way around, but that’s the responsibility we’ve assumed.]